kent/ewakened-jekyll/_posts/2023-09-15-chatgpt-prompting-and-meta-prompting.md

 Whenever you're at a loss for what to prompt, it's entirely possible to ask one AI to prompt another AI.
 For example, I've found a profound synergy in consulting ChatGPT on matters of software engineering.
 There's something inherently satisfying about it, especially when I'm architecting a new feature.
 For example, I might ask ChatGPT:

 ```
-I'm contemplating a service that syncs data from my database to an external party.
-Would a monolithic structure be apt, or should I veer towards a microservices approach?
-Perhaps you could elucidate with three advantages and drawbacks for each.
+I'm contemplating a service that syncs data from my database
+to an external party.
+Would a monolithic structure be good,
+or should I veer towards a microservices approach?
+Perhaps you
+ could give me 3 pros and cons for each.
 ```

 The insights I gather are invaluable.
 Taking it a step further, I often play with perspectives like we talked about above: "Imagine you're Linus Torvalds," I'd say, referencing the iconic programmer behind Linux and Git.
 "What would be Linus' approach?"
 On another occasion, I might pivot to John Carmack, the unparalleled video game designer.
 Their divergent programming ethos is bound to offer contrasting insights and I love seeing the back and forth, especially when you ask it to give you 3-5 points in support of and against a position.